 What all Audio Compressors Do

-I’ve told you already about the reduction of loudness and raising of quietness.
+We’ve up to this point discussed the reduction of loudness and raising of quietness.
 The result of doing this “compresses” the dynamic range from wide to narrow, hence the name.
 To get a better idea of what it does, let’s examine the basic functions you’ll find in any audio compressor…

 The Audio Compressor – Basic Functions & Terminologies